isaaclhk/Projects/Python projects/breast cancer prediction.md

 Class distribution: 357 benign, 212 malignant

-### code
+### Exploratory data analysis

-Importing relevant libraries and loading the dataset.
+We begin by importing relevant libraries and loading the dataset before describing and visualizing the data.

 ```
 import pandas as pd